Investing Strategy Research

 The Highest Dividend Yield Right Now Does Not Guarantee High In The Future – Courtesy of Stock Rover

-Now, although we have scanned for Dividend Yield higher than 0%, you can see that the dividends are in constant decline to match the share price dip and the earnings reduction.
-Also, I am uncomfortable with a payout ratio of 54.2%; this means it is paying out over 50% of its earnings in dividends, This is on the high side and not sustainable.
+Now, although we have scanned for a dividend yield higher than 0%, you can see that the dividends are in constant decline to match the dip in share price and the reduction in earnings.
+Also, I am uncomfortable with a payout ratio of 54.2%; this means it is paying out over 50% of its earnings in dividends, which is on the high side and not sustainable.

-Is that something you want to invest in?
-Perhaps if on further investigation, you find it has a bright future in a growing market.
+Do you want to invest in that?
+Perhaps, if you conduct further investigation, you will find that it has a bright future in a growing market.

 3. High Dividend Yield + 3-Year Dividend Growth Strategy – Less Risky